heini208/fault_detector_spot/documentation/System_Design.md

 Basic Commands are minimal instructions that only contain a command identifier.
 They represent discrete, self-contained operations like starting or stopping a behaviour, toggling a component state, or triggering an emergency stop.
 Complex Commands, in contrast, can carry additional contextual information.
 This may include spatial offsets, tag references, orientation modes, timing parameters, or mapping context.
-Complex commands enable parameterized control and are represented by separate ROS 2 message types that expand on the `BasicCommand` structure.
+Complex commands enable parameterized control and are represented by separate ROS2 message types that expand on the `BasicCommand` structure.

 Although multiple specialized message types could have been defined for each command variation, this approach was intentionally avoided.
 While having distinct message definitions would provide stronger type safety, it would also increase the development effort required when introducing new command types.
 The chosen design enables flexibility and rapid extension.
 Once the final command set is known, this trade-off may be reconsidered, as the high modularity of the system enables swapping out the command handler without altering individual commands.

 Incoming commands are handled by the **CommandSubscriber** behaviour tree node.
-This node subscribes to two custom ROS 2 topics found in the [fault_detector_msgs package](https://github.com/heini208/fault_detector_msgs): one for basic commands and one for complex commands.
+This node subscribes to two custom ROS2 topics found in the [fault_detector_msgs package](https://github.com/heini208/fault_detector_msgs): one for basic commands and one for complex commands.
 Both types are queued internally upon reception, time-sorted, and then converted into internal command objects.
 These are appended to a command buffer on the system’s blackboard, where they can be accessed by other tree components responsible for execution.